AlgoCompSynth/eikosany/README.md

 of them.

-About the name: an *Eikosany* is a 20-note scale derived by Erv Wilson from the six harmonic factors.
-Although any six factors can be used, the most commonly encounterered Eikosany uses the first six odd numbers: 1, 3, 5, 7, 9 and 11.
+About the name: an *Eikosany* is a 20-note scale derived by Erv Wilson from six harmonic factors.
+Although any six factors can be used, the most commonly encountered Eikosany uses the first six odd numbers: 1, 3, 5, 7, 9 and 11.

 ## Other tools